 There is also a growing demand for the teaching of other world faiths in Belgian schools.
 For example, the Hindu Forum of Belgium aims at “developing a curriculum for teaching Hinduism in Belgian schools” in consultation with Hindu academics in India, the UK, the USA, France and elsewhere.

 “Belgium’s religiosity is a patchwork tapestry woven together out of traditional Catholic church-related elements, new religious experiences introduced by immigrant communities and an undefinable complex set of late modern world views of younger generations,” the report stated.

 Religious education in Belgium embraces other views

-A patchwork tapestry it may be, but religious education in Belgium has also moved on from the pure catechesis – or instruction – of old.
-Today, many religious schools in Brussels, whether private or public and regardless of denomination, reference other religions or philosophical worldviews.
+A patchwork tapestry it may be, but religious education in Belgium has also moved on from the pure catechesis of old.
+Today, many religious schools in Belgium, whether private or public and regardless of denomination, reference other religions or philosophical worldviews.
 Belgium’s national curriculum, furthermore, requires every student to spend at least two hours per week, for 12 years, studying ‘morals’ – either non-confessional or religious.